narblaitiin/solar_pi0_ws_abp/solar_pi0_ws_abp/01-hardware/README_HARD.md

     - Watchdog timer

 # Description of basic tests
-In basic tests folder, several tests written on python are purposed in order to test separately the  BMP388 sensor and the LoRa protocol.
+In basic tests folder, several tests written on python are purposed in order to test separately the sensor module and the LoRa protocol.
 These tests come directly from the manufacturers.

 ## Test I2C bus in parallel mode
 According to python3 is installed, run the script **test_parallel_i2c.py** to check if I2C bus can work on parallel mode (screen display of Adafruit LoRa Radio Bonnet).
 To verify that they are working properly, we just have to watch if on the screen display there is the same temperature as on the command line.
 If it is the case, and the temperature is not a nonsense, this would mean that your BME280 sensor is measuring while the display is done, so it all works well.
 To verify if the values of your BME280 sensor are real you can try to touch the sensor and the temperature should increase.